Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-In this survey, we provided a thorough introduction to the communication-efficient distributed deep learning algorithms.
-We summarized the taxonomy of distributed deep learning and classified the communication-efficient distributed training algorithms in four main dimensions: 1) synchronous scheme, 2) system architecture, 3) compression techniques, and 4) parallelism of communication and computing.
-For each dimension, we provided a comprehensive introduction to related techniques in addressing the communication problems.
-Furthermore, we provided a review of convergence bounds of different algorithms and some auxiliary techniques in helping accelerate the training speed.
+In this survey, we provided a comprehensive introduction to the communication-efficient distributed DL algorithms.
+We summarized the taxonomy of distributed DL and classified the communication-efficient distributed training algorithms into four main dimensions: 1) synchronous schemes, 2) system architectures, 3) compression techniques, and 4) parallelism of communication and computing tasks.
+For each dimension, related techniques that address communication problems were introduced comprehensively.
+Furthermore, we provided a review of convergence bounds of different algorithms and some auxiliary techniques that help accelerate the training speed.

-We summarize some challenges and future directions below. \begin{enumerate} \item \textbf{More combinations of different communication schemes.} 1) Can local SGD be combined with the gossip architecture?
-Both local SGD and the gossip architecture will make model consistency low.
-2) Can compression techniques be combined with local SGD or the gossip architecture?
-The combinations of different communication reduction methods can further reduce the communication cost, while they could make the deep model not convergent.
+Below, we summarize some challenges and future directions: \begin{enumerate} \item \textbf{Will current communication-efficient methods work in training foundation models?} With current rapid developments of large language models, efficient training methods are crucially important for developing new techniques, democratizing them and energy saving.
+Thus, verifying current and designing new communication-efficient distributed training methods will be valuable.

-\item \textbf{Higher compression level.} Can a higher compression level be implemented without losing the training performance?
-The current quantization method can reduce data size $\times 32$, and sparsification $\times 1000$.
-How to make the compression ratio higher while preserving the model accuracy is a more difficult question.
+\item \textbf{Higher compression level.} Is it possible to implement an extremely high compression level without sacrificing training performance?
+While the current quantization method can reduce data size by a factor of 32 and sparsification by a factor of 100-1000, achieving a higher compression ratio while maintaining model accuracy remains a challenging question.

-\item \textbf{Adaptive Compression.} Gradient/model compression can reduce the communication size (thus the communication time).
-However, with a very high compression ratio, it generally requires a larger number of iterations to achieve the the target optimization error.
-Therefore, it is also challenging to balance the compression ratio and the convergence speed.
-For example, is it possible to set different compression ratios for different layers/tensors in a deep model or for different peers with various network bandwidth to achieve optimal system throughput?
+\item \textbf{Adaptive Compression.} Gradient/model compression can reduce communication size and time.
+However, achieving a very high compression ratio typically requires a larger number of iterations to reach the target optimization error, making it challenging to balance compression ratio and convergence speed.
+Can different compression ratios be set for different layers/tensors in a deep model or for peers with varying network bandwidth to achieve optimal system throughput?